The Politics

 There are several, as this is a wide-field problem:

-1. Re-instate the Canadian medical devices development program so that the CGP and other medical devices can get the direct and proper funding they deserve; and,
+Re-instate the Canadian medical devices development program so that the CGP and other medical devices can get the direct and proper funding they deserve; and,

 And if no one does anything?

-1. No jobs;
+No jobs; and,

-2. No new construction projects;
+No new construction projects; and,

-3. No new spin-off technologies (e.g., artificial organs);
+No new spin-off technologies (e.g., artificial organs); and,

-6. Inflation rises catastrophically because you've made your money worthless by ignoring all of the new solutions to disease-curing and life-extension on a planet with over 8 billion people and rising; and,
+Inflation rises catastrophically because you've made your money worthless by ignoring all of the new solutions to disease-curing and life-extension on a planet with over 8 billion people and rising; and,

-7. Ironically, your nation gets destroyed from within by exactly the same mechanism by which cancer kills.
+Ironically, your nation gets destroyed from within by exactly the same mechanism by which cancer kills.
 The People have zero confidence in your capacity to accomplish anything, period.

 Fun fact: the death toll is closer to 20 million since invention, which is like 5% of the total geographic population of the U.S. and Canada, solely because of bad bureaucratic policy changes, and bad governance actions.
 I'm using the National statistics on this page, by the way.